catastretcu/Morse-translator/README.md

 # Morse-translator
 <h2>Run in Windows!</h2>
 <p>
-The Morse code translator works in Win32 operating sistems only, because it makes use of the Windows.h library.
-If you want to see it in action just run the .exe file and enter your message.
+The Morse code translator works in Win32 operating sistems only, because it makes use of the Windows.h library.</br>
+<b>If you want to see it in action just run the .exe file and enter your message.</b>
  </p>
  <p>The following characters are supported for translation:</br>
   <ul>